leotschritter/cad-backend/docs/report-milestone-2.md

 - Structure: Microservices organized in `/services/` directory
 - Infrastructure: Terraform IaC in `/terraform/` and service-specific `terraform/` directories
 - Load Testing: Comprehensive test suite in `/load/` directory
+- Helm Charts: Kubernetes deployment manifests in the following directories for the following services:
+  - Cluster Issuer for Certificates: Helm Chart located at `services/itinerary-service/kubernetes/cert-manager-chart`
+  - `comments-likes-service`: Helm Chart located at `services/comments-likes-service/comments-likes-chart`
+  - `itinerary-service`: Helm Chart located at `services/itinerary-service/kubernetes/itinerary-service-chart`
+  - `recommendation-service`: Helm Chart located at `services/recommendation-service/recommendation-service-chart`
+  - `travel-warnings-service`: Helm Chart located at `services/travel_warnings/travel-warnings-chart`
+  - `weather-forecast-service`: Helm Chart located at `services/weather-forecast-service/helm/weather-forecast-service`
+- CI/CD: GitHub Actions workflows in `.github/workflows/` for building the images, building the infrastructure with terraform and deploying the Kubernetes Services with the Helm charts.

 **Frontend Repository:**
 - Repository: https://github.com/leotschritter/cad-frontend
 - Technology: Vue.js 3 with Vuetify UI framework
 - Deployment: Static site hosted on GCP
+- Helm Chart: Kubernetes deployment manifests for the `cad-frontend-service` located in `cad-frontend-chart`.
+- CI/CD: GitHub Actions workflows in `.github/workflows/` for building the images and deploying the Kubernetes Service with the Helm chart.

 #### Software Components Overview